RoastBeefSandwichCo/ripple-coins/README-deposits.md

 Still, there's a need for checking for missed transactions and a need for a db to map addresses to (non-ripple) accounts to (ripple) IDs

-2. Purely internal
+B. Purely internal
-  A) Poll the daemon using listsinceblock
+  1. Poll the daemon using listsinceblock
-  B) Track last block checked via db
+  2. Track last block checked via db
+  3. As with Option A, submit deposit to gatewayd via API, check for clearing, etc.

-Option 1 is more complicated to implement but may be able to eliminate polling entirely and enable real-time transaction alerts.
+Option A is more complicated to implement but may be able to eliminate polling entirely and enable real-time transaction alerts.
 As real-time as coins get, anyway.

-Option 2 is simpler.
+Option B is simpler.
 I think.
 Still comparing.

 ##Example workflow